oyakhilomee/oyakhilomee/README.md

+### Hello there,

-### Hi there, I'm Anthony Oyakhilome Justice 👋🏼
+## I'm Anthony Oyakhilome Justice 👋🏼

 <br/>

-- I am a Frontend Engineer/Content Creator based in Nigeria.
-I am "primarily" focused on Vue, Cloud Computing, Node JS right now.
+- I'm a Frontend Engineer/Content Creator based in Nigeria.
+I am "mostly" focused on Vue JS 🚀, Cloud Computing, and Node JS right now.
 Any other additional tools will be added as I move along.
+- I have a keen interest in Product Management
-- Aside from pressing my laptop, you can sometimes find me advocating for climate change and sustainable living.
+- Aside from pressing my laptop, you can find me advocating for climate change and sustainable living.

 ![](https://komarev.com/ghpvc/?username=oyakhilomee)